U.S. Fish and Wildlife Service

 EPA may eliminate a “may affect” determination.
 EPA may remove a “may affect” determination through pesticide use limitations that are sufficient to achieve a “no effect” determination.

-Environmental Protection Agency consults with the Fish and Wildlife Service on the remaining “may effect” determinations.
+Environmental Protection Agency consults with the Fish and Wildlife Service on the remaining “may affect” determinations.
 EPA requests a formal consultation with the Fish and Wildlife Service.
 A thorough review of the species allows FWS to develop a Biological Opinion, which indicates if harm is likely to result from pesticide exposure to a specific organism in a specific habitat.
 This Biological Opinion will specify reasonable and prudent measures, such as specific pesticide use limitations, that EPA must implement to protect the species.

 Habitat maps are developed.
 Where there is potential for impact, EPA develops species habitat maps within an Endangered Species Bulletin.
 The bulletin identifies pesticides that may harm the species and describes use limitations necessary to protect them.